ccmbioinfo/crg2/README.md

     <img src="/crg2logolarge.png" width="800px"</img>
 </div>

-crg2 is a research pipeline aimed at discovering clinically relevant variants (SNVs, indels, SVs, STRs) in whole genome and exome sequencing data.
+crg2 is a research pipeline aimed at discovering clinically relevant variants in whole genome and exome sequencing data.
 It aims to provide reproducible results, be computationally efficient, and transparent in it's workflow.

 crg2 uses Snakemake and Conda to manage jobs and software dependencies.

 ## Installation instructions

-1. A note about the config files: the values in config_hpf.yaml refer to tool/filepaths on SickKid's HPC4Health tenancy, while the values in config_cheo_ri.yaml refer to tool/filepaths on CHEO's HPC4Health tenancy.
+A note about the config files: the values in config_hpf.yaml refer to tool/filepaths on SickKid's HPC4Health tenancy (hpf), while the values in config_cheo_ri.yaml refer to tool/filepaths on CHEO's HPC4Health tenancy.
 For simplicity, we refer below only to config_hpf.yaml; if you are running crg2 on CHEO's tenancy, use config_cheo_ri.yaml instead.

+1. If you are running crg2 on the hpf, skip to the 'Running the pipeline' section.
 2. Download and setup Anaconda: https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html
 3. Install Snakemake 5.10.0 via Conda: https://snakemake.readthedocs.io/en/stable/getting_started/installation.html
 4. Git clone this repo, [crg](https://github.com/ccmbioinfo/crg), and [cre](https://github.com/ccmbioinfo/cre). crg2 uses various scripts from other two repos to generate final reports.